 Secretary of State Kim Wyman Biography

 Kim Wyman is Washington’s 15th Secretary of State, currently serving her first term.
 Elected in 2012, she is the second female Secretary of State in Washington history and the only woman in statewide executive office.
 Prior to being sworn into this office, Kim served as Thurston County Elections Director for nearly a decade and was elected County Auditor in 2001.

 Secretary Wyman promotes civility and civic engagement and is committed to connecting people with their government.
 Kim enjoys mentoring students and participates in leadership development organizations, including the Jennifer Dunn Leadership Institute, the American Legion Auxiliary’s Girls State programs, and the YMCA Youth Legislature Program.
 She is an advocate for our service members and their families, our returning veterans and the Washington Youth Academy.
 Kim promotes libraries, including the State Library, and advocates for preservation and teaching of our history and traditions, teaching of civics education, and volunteerism in our communities.

 The Wymans reside in Thurston County with their two children.
-Secretary Wyman enjoys running, Zumba, and weightlifting.